redlibrarian/redlibrarian.github.io/_posts/2020-10-27-cancelling-halloween.markdown

 Might we need to rein in our desires?
 Definitely.
 Will our social forms need to shrink to, say, municipal or neighbourhood size?
-Likely.
+Likely [1].
 But such transformations only appear undesirable because we are inured to the capitalist logic of expansion and unfettered desire.
 I've been reading Ursula K. LeGuin lately, and it always seems as though - as with so much good science fiction - her work is an attempt to keep a